escdb/iso-3166/amendments/README.md

 ## Additional defined rows
 ### ISO 3166-1
-- `esc_name`: The name under which the country took part in Eurovision.
-In case there are several names, the name of the most recent participation is used, if and only if this name not already the next precedence name (i.e. `common_name` if defined, else `name`).
+- `aliases`: An array of strings defining the previous names under which a country participated at Eurovision, if and only if these names are not already used as a `common_name`, `name`, or `official_name` in the official ISO files.
+In the future, aliases may get a more general purpose.
 - `alt_alpha_2`: An alternative alpha-2 code to refer to the country/region/territory.
 This is a "soft reservation"; the code shall not be used for anything but an alias for the respective territory.
 - `alt_alpha_3`: An alternative alpha-3 code to refer to the country/region/territory.
 This is a "soft reservation"; the code shall not be used for anything but an alias for the respective territory.
+- `esc_name`: The name under which the country took part in Eurovision.
+In case there are several names, the name of the most recent participation is used, if and only if this name not already the next precedence name (i.e. `common_name` if defined, else `name`).
 - `_comment`: A repository-specific remark on any amendments made to the official ISO list.
 This is purely meant as documentation and should not be used for any end applications.

 ### ISO 3166-2